How to Keep Spiders Out of Your Bedroom

 How do spiders get into my bedroom?

-The second way is less common but no less prevalent.
-Spiders will often hitchhike onto other items to make their way inside your home.
+The second way is less common but equally prevalent.
+Spiders will often hitchhike onto other items and make their way inside your home.
 We mentioned charity shop finds before, but this isn’t the only way.
 It can sometimes happen during a big house move, where spiders are inside your boxes and belongings and then are shipped from one house to another.
 Sometimes, this can be from things outside being brought in – especially common with firewood, plants and camping equipment.
 So, before bringing them inside, thoroughly inspect them to ensure you don’t see any creepy crawlies.

 What kinds of house spider can get into my house?